-Flow regulated nitrogen (at 1 to 2 psig) through the refrigeration gauge set into the valve stem port connection on the liquid service valve and out of the suction / vapor valve stem port.
-See steps 3A.
-3B and 3C on previous page and below for manifold gauge setup.
+Flow regulated nitrogen (at 1 to 2 psig) through the refrigeration gauge set into the valve stem port connection on the liquid service valve and out of the vapor valve stem port.
+See steps 3A, 3B and 3C on manifold gauge set connections.